maxmurder/OpenEVA/docs/_drafts/The-Game.md

  I want the incredible complexity of futuristic space ships and robots reflected in the game; Each piece of Equipment will be constructed of a detailed array of Parts and Materials which will need to be maintained and replaced as they become worn or damaged.
 The player will use their Equipment in order to Contracts, which will be the player's main income and driver of gameplay.
 Players will need to manage money, power, fuel, food and many other Resources as they operate and grow their modest business.
 Purchasing, building, upgrading, or otherwise acquiring Equipment and Components will serve the core source of game progress.
 I also have plans for a licensing and permit system which will provide additional progression and difficulty.
 Finally the player will be occasionally presented with Events which will add complexity and flavor to gameplay.

+The main gameplay loop an OpenEVA will start with the player looking over a list of available Contracts and selecting one they wish to undertake.
+They will then assign Equipment required for the Contract

 ##### Resources